kogakure/website-hugo-stefanimhoff.de/app/_drafts/gulp-tutorial-2-development-server-browsersync-configuration.markdown

 But [BrowserSync](http://www.browsersync.io/) is even better: It does all LiveReload does, but you don’t need a browser plugin and it syncs your actions like scroll, click, refresh or filling out forms to all browsers connected.
 This works even with mobile devices.
 And BrowserSync even has support for a build in development server.
 That’s why I will need nothing more than BrowserSync to get a development server with live reloading.

-But first I install Gulp and BrowserSync:
+But first I install Gulp.js and BrowserSync:

 {% highlight sh %}
 $ npm install --save-dev gulp browser-sync